Amicitia/Persona-5-Royal-Mod-Menu/README.md

-# Persona 5 Mod Menu
+# Persona 5 Royal Mod Menu
-**Custom scripts for Persona 5 that replace the square button function with a fully featured trainer**
+**Custom scripts for Persona 5 Royal that replace the square button function with a fully featured trainer**
 ![Image of the menu ingame](https://cdn.discordapp.com/attachments/428021649246388224/447597680018063372/unknown.png)
 ## Notable Features
 - Add Personas, add skills to any party member's currently equipped Persona, delete all Personas currently in the protagonist's stock